Quick Start for Developers

 Switching between different polaris environments

 Many developers are switching between different polaris branches.
 We have 2 main workflows for doing this: checking out different branches in the same directory (with git checkout) or creating new directories for each branch (with git worktree).
-Either way, you need to be careful that the version of the polaris package that is installed in the conda environment you are using is the one you want.
+Either way, you need to be careful that the version of the polaris package that is installed in the active environment you are using is the one you want.
 But how to handle it differs slightly between these workflows.

-Similarly, if you are developing or using multiple polaris branches but you use a different directory for each (creating the directories with git worktree), you will need to make sure the version of the polaris package in your conda environment is the one you want.
-If your branches use the same polaris version (so the dependencies are the same), you can use the same conda environment (e.g. dev_polaris_<version>) for all of them.
-But you will only be able to test one of them at a time.
-You will tell the conda environment which branch to use by running source ./load_<env_name>_<machine>_<compiler>_<mpi>.sh from the root of the directory (worktree) you want to work with before proceeding.
+Similarly, if you are developing or using multiple polaris branches but you use a different directory for each (creating the directories with git worktree), you will need to make sure the version of the polaris package in your active environment is the one you want.
+If your branches use the same polaris version (so the dependencies are the same), you can use the same deployment prefix for all of them.
+You will tell the environment which branch to use by running source ./load_*.sh from the root of the directory (worktree) you want to work with before proceeding.

-In both of these workflows, you can modify the polaris code and the conda environment will notice the changes as you make them.
-However, if you have added or removed any files during your development, you need to source the load script again: source ./load_<conda_env>_<machine>_<compiler>_<mpi>.sh in the root of the repo or worktree so that the added or removed files will be accounted for in the conda environment.
+In both of these workflows, you can modify the polaris code and the environment will notice the changes as you make them.
+However, if you have added or removed any files during your development, you need to source the load script again: source ./load_*.sh in the root of the repo or worktree so that the added or removed files will be accounted for in the environment.

-If you know that polaris has different dependencies in a branch or worktree you are working on compared to a previous branch you have worked with (or if you aren’t sure), it is safest to not just reinstall the polaris package but also to check the dependencies by re-running: ./configure_polaris_envs.py with the same arguments as above.
+If you know that polaris has different dependencies in a branch or worktree you are working on compared to a previous branch you have worked with (or if you aren’t sure), it is safest to not just reinstall the polaris package but also to check the dependencies by re-running: ./deploy.py with the same arguments as above.
 This will also reinstall the polaris package from the current directory.
 The activation script includes a check to see if the version of polaris used to produce the load script is the same as the version of polaris in the current branch.
 If the two don’t match, an error like the following results and the environment is not activated:

-$ source load_polaris_test_morpheus_gnu_openmpi.sh
+$ source load_polaris_morpheus_gnu_openmpi.sh

 This load script is for a different version of polaris: